kuma35/thinking-forth-jp/sphinx/chapter1.rst

 toolbox” of small words to write simple programs for experimentation.
 As new equipment appears, new lexicons are added.

-has described the problem of using an off-the-shelf special-purpose procedure library in the laboratory [bern83]_: “The computer, not the user, dominates the experiment.”
+Mark Bernstein has described the problem of using an off-the-shelf special-purpose procedure library in the laboratory [bern83]_: “The computer, not the user, dominates the experiment.”
 But with Forth, he writes, “the computer actually encourages scientists to modify, repair, and improve the software, to experiment with and characterize their equipment.
 Initiative becomes once more the prerogative of the researcher.”

 .. figure:: img1-030.png
    :alt: Two solutions to the problem of security.